secML/secML.github.io/src/content/post/class11.md

 The authors found that targeting outlier instances has a 17% higher success rate.
 Since these targets lie far from other training samples in their class, they are close to the decision boundary, and it is therefore easier to flip their class label.
 Additionally, the authors found that the attack success rate was higher when more poison instances were included in the retraining and when the watermark had a higher opacity.

-## Manipulating Machine Learning: Poisoning Attacks and Countermeasures for Regression Learning
+## Poisoning Regression Learning

 > Matthew Jagielski, Alina Oprea, Battista Biggio, Chang Liu, Cristina Nita-Rotaru and Bo Li. _Manipulating Machine Learning: Poisoning Attacks and Countermeasures for Regression Learning_.
-April 2018. arXiv e-print [[PDF]](https://arxiv.org/pdf/1804.00308.pdf)
+April 2018. arXiv e-print [[PDF]](https://arxiv.org/pdf/1804.00308.pdf) (_IEEE Symposium on Security and Privacy_ 2018)

-### Introduction
 It is well understood that machine learning models are easy to be manipulated by smart attackers.
 There are both test-time evasion attacks and training-time data poisoning attacks, so studying and understanding these potential risks is beneficial for the application of machine learning in security critical domains.

 In this paper, the authors studied the specific problem of training a data poisoning attack on linear regression models and subsequently proposed an effective defensive strategy.